 Park City began as a silver mining town, fell on hard times as a ghost town, and has successfully re-invented itself as an authentic ski town that has grown into an exciting year-round destination.
 Many old buildings have been wonderfully preserved, including mine workings on mountain.
 Hit the slopes with a guide and you can ski over history with a free tour!

 On and around the historic Main Street itself, many fantastic wild west style buildings have been lovingly resorted and converted into shops, restaurants and hotels so that you can experience the history first-hand.
 Wander around the Park City Museum for a glimpse into the past and how Park City came to be the thriving resort town it is today.

 Park City’s beautiful historic Main Street is lined with colourfully painted buildings housing everything from bars and restaurants to quaint shops and art galleries full of tempting local treasures, perfect to explore when you're taking a break from the mountain.
 From chic and luxury boutiques to locally owned book stores and gift shops, Park City has endless shopping opportunities on Historic Main Street and through the rest of town.

 And for those looking for a brand name bargain, Outlets Park City mall is a must-shop spot.
-Getting around is also a breeze, in line with Park City’s sustainability mission, as you can hop on and off the free, zero-emission bio-diesel and electric buses that serve all the key spots in Park City.
+Getting around is also a breeze, in line with Park City’s sustainability mission, as you can hop on and off the free, zero-emission electric bio-diesel buses that serve all the key spots in Park City.